mendoncakr/phase_0_unit_3/week_7/2_designing_schemas/my_solution.md

 ## Release 5: Reflection

 It was and still is a little hard to wrap my head around schema relationships.
 Although, I found it much easier to understand when I used things that I could relate to. i.e. food
+I also discovered a little something about myself during this challenge.
+It's been a hectic week between traveling back to LA, quitting my job, and work itself, and I was a little stressed/panicky about time.
+I found that being mindful of the situation and trying to relax, made learning a lot more approachable.